cybozu-go/sabakan/README.md

 Programs
 --------

-This repository contains two programs:
+This repository contains these programs:

 * `sabakan`: the network service to manage servers.
 * `sabactl`: CLI tool for `sabakan`.
+* `sabakan-cryptsetup`: a utility to encrypt a block device using [dm-crypt][].

 To see their usage, run them with `-h` option.